 To configure this option, go to your online account through your browser.
 You'll usually find a field where you can enter your phone number for SMS notifications.

-One of the coolest things about this new way of receiving faxes online is that it offers a lot of interesting and useful features that make faxing and sorting documents easy.
+One of the coolest things about this new way to receive a fax with Gmail is that it offers a lot of interesting and useful features that make faxing and sorting documents easy.
 Let's take a look at some of them:

 2. Does My Fax Number Only Work With Gmail?